 Over the years, digital marketing has evolved and newer technologies are still being added that shift the boundaries of the business.
 One technology that has caused widespread adoption and brought about a huge difference in digital marketing is Voice Search.

 As a consequence, it has affected SEO (Search Engine Optimization) to a great extent and if you want to be ahead of your competitors, you will have to follow best SEO practices.
-Voice search is all set to disrupt SEO conventions and as a business owner, you will have to stay informed of all the changes and plans accordingly.
+Voice search queries are set to disrupt SEO conventions and as a business owner, you will have to stay informed of all the changes and plans accordingly.

 According to Comscore’s media analytics half of all online searches will be made through voice by 2020, Gartner predicts that 30% of the searches will be made on devices without a screen.
 All this suggests that voice search is set to see an enormous rise in the coming years.